Ways to Get Involved Today

 One of the goals of Rotary is to help develop leadership skills in the young.
 We do this at a Rotary Youth Leadership Academy for a long weekend each Spring.
 High school students gather to listen to speakers, discuss challenges and work on communication and teamwork.
 If guiding students through this process appeals to you, volunteer to help as a mentor.

 The Rotary Club of Madison County is proud to serve our local and international community.
-Meetings are typically held at the Pittman Dining Hall on the Mars Hill University Campus in Mars Hill.
+Meetings are typically held at the Bentley Fellowship Hall on the Mars Hill University Campus in Mars Hill.

 Reach out to us at firstname.lastname@example.org to attend a meeting!